sethforprivacy/sethforprivacy.com/content/donate.md

 ## Monero or Bitcoin/Lightning via BTCPay Server

-You can easily donate Bitcoin (on-chain or via Lightning) or Monero via my BTCPay Server instance:
+You can easily donate Bitcoin (on-chain only) or Monero via my BTCPay Server instance:

 {{< btcpayserver >}}